Do you know about the art of ‘Pivoting’?

 This will allow you play a song without the dreaded pause which as I’m sure you have found kills momentum and creates masses of frustration for most beginners.

-For more help with changing chords quicker, you may like to check out my course, Ninja Chord Changes.
+For more help with changing chords quicker, you may like to check out my free beginner guitarists 21-Minute Kickstarter course.

 Be sure to apply the Pivot method to these 5 chord changes to save you time and frustration so you can enjoy playing the guitar more than you ever have.
 There are plenty more chords you can ‘Pivot’ between so keep this method in mind whenever you learn a new chord or find that the change between certain chords is slow.